-Within 90 days after a ZFIR or subsequent report update submitted in accordance with subsection (e) indicates that a cumulative total of failures for a specific propulsion-related part or battery in a test group exceeds 4 percent or 50 in number, whichever is greater.
+Within 90 days after a ZFIR or subsequent report update submitted in accordance with subsection (e) indicates that a cumulative total of failures for a specific propulsion-related part or battery in a test group exceeds 6 percent or 75 in number, whichever is greater.

-Within 45 days of the Executive Officer, with cause, requiring such a report.
-For purposes of this section, “cause” shall be based upon any information in CARB’s possession, from any source, indicating the occurrence of a failure that may necessitate a corrective action per subsection (g).
+Within 45 days after the Executive Officer, with cause, requires such a report.
+For purposes of this section, “cause” shall be based upon information in CARB’s possession from any source indicating the occurrence of a failure that may necessitate a corrective action per subsection (g).

-No ZIR shall be required if a vehicle manufacturer has committed to perform a correction action, per CCR, title 13, section 1962.7, by notifying the Chief, Emissions Certification and Compliance Division of its intent, in writing, after the failure of a propulsion-related part or battery exceeds the percentage specified in subsection (e).
+No ZIR shall be required if a vehicle manufacturer has committed to perform a correction action, per CCR, title 13, section 1962.7, by notifying the Executive Officer after the failure of a propulsion-related part or battery exceeds the percentage specified in subsection (e).
 A remedial action plan, per CCR, title 13, section 1962.7, shall be submitted to the Executive Officer within 45 days of the vehicle manufacturer's notification of intent to perform a corrective action.

-All ZIRs shall be submitted to the Chief, Emissions Certification and Compliance Division, and shall contain the following information in substantially the order below.
+All ZIRs shall be submitted to the Executive Officer and shall contain the following information in substantially the order below.

 The vehicle manufacturer's corporate name;